PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 TBD

-  -- By Maggie Bao, to be a frosh at MIT
+  -- By Maggie Bao, rising frosh at MIT

 TBD

-  -- By Jenny Duan, to be a frosh at Stanford University
+  -- By Jenny Duan, rising frosh at Stanford University

 ### 3:00 pm Closing Remark

   -- TBD

-### 3:10 pm - 4:30 pm Extra: Q&A with Xibei Zhao
+### 3:10 pm - 4:30 pm Extra: Q&A with Parents

-All about kids from ECs to volunteering to leadership to getting ready for college
+From ECs to volunteering to leadership to getting ready for college

 ## Distinguished Guest Speakers